 Intangible assets consist of acquired developed technology, acquired in-process technology, trademarks and trade names and a customer-related intangible which were acquired as part of the acquisition of Rhythm Xience, Inc. ("Rhythm Xience") in June 2019.
 The Company determines the appropriate useful life of its finite-lived intangible assets by performing an analysis of expected cash flows of the acquired assets.
 Finite-lived intangible assets are amortized over their estimated useful lives using the straight-line method, which approximates the pattern in which the economic benefits are consumed.
 Acquired in-process technology was classified as an indefinite-lived intangible asset, until the receipt of Food and Drug Administration (the "FDA") approval for the technology in January 2020.
-Once the FDA approval was received, the in-process technology was classified as a finite-lived intangible assets are tested for impairment at least annually and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Once the FDA approval was received, the in-process technology was classified as a finite-lived intangible and amortization for in-process technology began.
+Indefinite-lived intangible assets are tested for impairment at least annually and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Indefinite-lived intangible assets are impaired if their estimated fair values are less than their carrying value.